 However, in the prediction above, we assume that subjects would give up collusion immediately as soon as any player defects or reports to the authority to punish the defector (trigger strategy).
 This assumption might be too strong, and the prediction might not be the same as the real behavior of subjects.
-In addition to that, maintaining collusion is only one of the equlibria.
+In addition to that, maintaining collusion is only one of the equilibria.
 It is also an equilibrium that nobody commits bid rigging.
 Since it is not costly at all for subjects to enter the chat room, and the content of communication did not bind subjects to a specific price to enter in the bidding stage, chatting can be considered as merely cheap talk.
-In this case, subjects might behave as competitively as in the Benchmark treatment.
-Moreover, subjects might use a different kind of bid rigging scheme.17 Therefore, we believe that experimenting on this sort of situation in the laboratory is helpful in observing plausible bid rigging schemes and what form an optimal leniency program might take.
+In this case, subjects might use a different kind of bid rigging scheme.17 Therefore, we believe that experimenting on this sort of situation in the laboratory is helpful in observing plausible bid rigging schemes and what form an optimal leniency program might take.